-Cara is developing a broad commercial chancery practice across Chambers’ core areas of expertise.
-She is regularly instructed to appear as sole counsel in the High Court and County Court, as well as part of a larger counsel team, and has been involved in disputes with cross-border and international elements.
+Cara has been developing a broad commercial chancery practice across Chambers’ core areas of expertise.
+She has been regularly instructed to appear as sole counsel in the High Court and County Court, as well as part of a larger counsel team, and has been involved in disputes with cross-border and international elements.
 Cara also has experience in a range of advisory work.

 - Acting as junior counsel for the Defendant (led by James Bailey QC) in the Gray v Hurley litigation, a dispute relating to the beneficial ownership of property held in joint names purchased by the Claimant during the parties’ romantic relationship, allegedly as a result of undue influence.
-To date this has involved a jurisdictional challenge which raised a number of novel conflicts of laws issues (Gray v Hurley EWHC 1636 (QB)), and successfully resisting the Claimant’s application for an anti-suit injunction (Gray v Hurley EWHC 1972 (QB), see also Gray v Hurley EWCA Civ 2222, reference to CJEU outstanding).
+Her work involved a jurisdictional challenge which raised a number of novel conflicts of laws issues (Gray v Hurley EWHC 1636 (QB)), and successfully resisting the Claimant’s application for an anti-suit injunction (Gray v Hurley EWHC 1972 (QB), see also Gray v Hurley EWCA Civ 2222, reference to CJEU outstanding).

 - Acting for the administrators in a complex and contested application to court for approval of fees and expenses of the administration (led by Marcia Shekerdemian QC).

 - Advising (as sole English counsel) in a multi-million euro cross-border estates dispute.